 - Give residents advance notice before the policy will go into effect.
 This will allow people to prepare for the change and some residents who smoke may use this time to quit.

 - Hold informational meetings with residents and staff to communicate about the new policy, answer questions and receive feedback.
 This will allow people to express their concerns and get their questions answered.
 This may also increase support and potentially reduce enforcement problems later.

 - Offer resources to current smokers seeking to quit.
-California Smokers Helpline is the Gold Standard program that provide free counseling services and resource to people who need help to quit smoking.
+Kick It California is the “gold standard” program that provide free counseling services and resource to people who need help to quit smoking.